danolox/knowledge-base/content/what-is-github-codespaces.md

 **Github**: On the other hand, you can think about GitHub as a social network for coders and development teams; instead of sharing images like Instagram or videos like Tiktok you will be sharing code; people can review and comment on your code, and you can invite people to contribute to your code, etc.

-GitHub is a website that compliments Git significantly; Github will provide you with an online website or URL where you can upload your code (using Git) and invite other people to review it.
+GitHub is a website that complements Git significantly; Github will provide you with an online website or URL where you can upload your code (using Git) and invite other people to review it.

 ![github explanation](https://github.com/breatheco-de/knowledge-base/blob/main/images/github-exaplantion.png?raw=true)